-By late 19th century, Vietnam became a colony of French part by part.
+By the late 19th century, Vietnam became a colony of the French part by part.
 In 1859 they captured Saigon.
 Finally in 1883 North and Central Vietnam was forced to become a French protectorate.
 Many military rebels were launched by Vietnamese patriots but none of them succeeded.
 In 1911, Nguyen Ai Quoc (Ho Chi Minh) went abroad with hope to find a way to release his country from invaders.
 In 1940, Japan took over Vietnam.
 The Vietnamese Communists or Viet Minh fought the Japanese and by 1945 they controlled parts of North Vietnam.
-And after August Revolution, Japan surrendered and control came to Ho Chi Minh who returned after 30 years travelling and activating around the world.
+And after the August Revolution, Japan surrendered and control came to Ho Chi Minh who returned after 30 years travelling and activating around the world.
 On 2nd September of 1945, Ho Chi Minh declared the independence of Vietnam.

 French army soon came back to the picture and clearly showed no intention of giving up Vietnam despite Ho Chi Minh’s efforts to negotiate which was in fact to buy more time for the young government.
 Eventually, war broke out and spread over eight years.
-Even though the French was backed by America but the result couldn’t be any different from other invaders in the past.
+Even though the French were backed by America but the result couldn’t be any different from other invaders in the past.
 French’s involvement was ended by the greatest victory in Vietnam history – Dien Bien Phu.
-After a siege lasting 57 days the French were forced to surrender.
+After a siege lasting 57 days, the French were forced to surrender.

 – Against the American

-Happy ending was not even close.
+The happy ending was not even close.
 Geneva Conference took place and both sides agreed that Vietnam would be temporarily divided at the 17th parallel and elections would be held by 20 July 1956.
 But no election happened and the division prolonged.

-In the north, Ho Chi Minh became president of communist government and in the south Ngo Dinh Diem became ruler in attempt of USA to raise in south Vietnam a puppet government.
-Meanwhile in 1959 the North Vietnamese began a long guerrilla war to reunite Vietnam under Communist rule.
+In the north, Ho Chi Minh became president of the communist government and in the south Ngo Dinh Diem became ruler in the attempt of USA to raise in south Vietnam a puppet government.
+Meanwhile, in 1959 the North Vietnamese began a long guerrilla war to reunite Vietnam under Communist rule.
 The Northern Guerrillas were known as the Vietcong.
-USA gradually involved more and more in Vietnam.
+The USA gradually involved more and more in Vietnam.
 In 1964 two US ships were reported to be attacked by North Viet.
 Then Americans bombed the north and Congress passed the Tonkin Gulf Resolution allowing the president to take ‘all necessary measures’ to prevent ‘further aggression’.
 By the end of 1967, half of a million US soldiers were present in Vietnam.
 In January 1968 the Vietcong launched the Tet offensive in towns and cities across South Vietnam.
 They lost the battle but the offensive exposed one fact that America could no longer bear the cost of fighting this war.
-From this point, USA realized they need to think about their withdrawal.
+From this point, the USA realized they need to think about their withdrawal.

 In January of 1973, USA signed a ceasefire and the remaining American troops withdrew.
 The South Vietnamese continued to fight the Vietcong alone.
-However in the early months of 1975 South Vietnamese resistance collapsed and on 30 April 1975 the North Vietnamese captured Saigon.
+However, in the early months of 1975 South Vietnamese resistance collapsed and on 30 April 1975, the North Vietnamese captured Saigon.
 Vietnam was reunited under Communist rule.